-This section refers to pooled income stream recipients, who bear some or all of the investment and longevity risk.
-A variety of such products are available internationally - some of which are referenced in Appendix 3.
+This section refers to income stream recipients, who bear some or all of the investment and longevity risk.
+A variety of such products are available internationally - some of which are referenced in Appendix 2.

-The design of a pooled income stream product would incorporate rules for determining:
+The design of an innovative income stream product would incorporate rules for determining:

-- How payments are to be determined - How mortality and investment experiences are to be shared between members of the pool (distributing deviations from expectations) including across different cohorts of members - The nature of any investment or mortality guarantees or other means of support to the mortality pool from the product provider - Charges and rules for changing them - Whether withdrawal or death benefits are available and how they are determined - How benefits and risks are to be communicated - How the pool is managed should it cease to be of a credible size (or fails to reach a credible size) - Whether there is a need for reserves, and rules for their distribution.
+- How payments are to be determined - How mortality and investment experiences are to be shared between members of the pool (distributing deviations from expectations) including across different cohorts of members - The nature of any investment or mortality guarantees or other means of support to the mortality pool from the product provider - Charges and rules for changing them - Whether withdrawal or death benefits are available and how they are determined - How benefits and risks are to be communicated - How the product is managed if it ceases to be of a credible size (or fails to reach a credible size) - Whether there is a need for reserves, and rules for their distribution.

 The design may well need to trade off simplicity for administrative and marketing purposes with strict equity and or optimality.
-Care should be taken to ensure that the implications of these trade-offs (particularly the risks that may cause benefits to change) are adequately understood by all stakeholders and in particular that they do not endanger solvency or reasonable benefit expectations.
+Care is needed to ensure that the implications of these trade-offs (particularly the risks that may cause benefits to change) are adequately understood by all stakeholders and in particular that they do not endanger solvency or reasonable benefit expectations.

-In addition, in line with the new Design and Distribution legislative requirements, there will need to be consideration regarding who is best suited for these products to ensure that the products are not marketed to an inappropriate cohort of members.
+In addition, in line with the Design and Distribution legislative requirements, there will need to be consideration regarding who is best suited for these products to ensure that the products are not marketed to an inappropriate cohort of consumers.

-4.1 Setting initial payment amounts for pooled annuities
+4.1 Setting initial payment amounts